Humana cuts view, cites costly new Medicare members

-(Reuters) - U.S. health insurer Humana Inc reported a lower-than-expected quarterly profit and cut its forecast for the year, admitting it had been blindsighted by costs associated with surging membership in its individual Medicare Advantage programs.
+(Reuters) - U.S. health insurer Humana Inc booked a lower-than-expected quarterly profit and cut its forecast for the year, blindsided by costs associated with surging membership in its individual Medicare Advantage programs.

-Shares of Humana fell nearly 12 percent in after-hours trading after the company said the numbers of new Medicare Advantage members - which create considerable initial costs that decline over time - had grown far more than expected in 2012.
+Shares in Humana, which until now has had a good track record in meeting guidance, tumbled nearly 12 percent in after-hours trading.

+Citing a bigger-than expected jump in new Medicare Advantage members, which create considerable initial costs that decline over time, Humana cut its earnings per share forecast for 2012 to between $6.90 and $7.10 from a previous estimate of $7.38 to $7.58.

-“I think we have an unusual situation with all these numbers, a number of perfect storm things coming together,” Chief Executive Michael McCallister said during a 90-minute conference call with analysts who expressed surprise Humana had not seen the problem coming earlier in the year.
+“I think we have an unusual situation with all these numbers, a number of perfect storm things coming together,” Chief Executive Michael McCallister said during a conference call with analysts.

+Humana said it had almost 1.9 million individual Medicare Advantage members at the end of June, an 18 percent increase from a year earlier.

-Humana said the number of individual Medicare Advantage members who went for wellness visits has doubled this year, and the number who received physical exams has risen by more than 20 percent.
+The number of members who went for wellness visits has doubled this year, and the number who received physical exams rose by more than 20 percent -- increases due to policy initiatives from the U.S. government and Humana itself.

+Wedbush Securities analyst Sarah James said no other insurance companies have reported the kinds of surprise Medicare Advantage cost issues cited by Humana, but noted that Humana has the biggest exposure to Medicare in the industry.

+Humana typically aims to achieve annual 5 percent growth in earnings before interest and taxes, and expressed confidence it will do so again in 2013, James said.

 “We’ve generally been able to project well,” the chief executive said.
 “This company understands what goes into Medicare.
 I’d rather be us than anybody else in this space.”

-Humana reported second quarter earnings of $356 million, or $2.16 per share, down from $460 million, or $2.71 per share, a year ago.
+For the second-quarter, Humana reported earnings of $356 million, or $2.16 per share, down from $460 million, or $2.71 per share, a year ago.
 The current quarter results included an expense of 18 cents per share from a legal settlement and a gain of 15 cents per share from medical claim reserves.

 On an adjusted basis, Humana earned $2.19 per share, below the average Wall Street forecast of $2.28 per share according to Thomson Reuters I/B/E/S.